 The children

-With more than 32 million children aged 14 and under, you can expect to see these little cherubs everywhere.
-Pampered by doting parents, they occupy a large place in society.
-Good-natured, the children have fun with anything, always on the lookout for a new game: wheel races balanced with sticks and foot races on the beach are going well.
-These very resourceful kids get into the habit of helping with household chores at a very young age.
-While the government has passed several laws in recent years to protect children (including 13 laws on cybercrime and child exploitation, a law against child marriage, and a law for the education of children with disabilities), the country still faces many challenges to their well-being.
-For example, nearly one million children live on the streets and 3% of children are forced to work.
+With over 32 million children aged 14 and under, you can expect to meet these little cherubs everywhere.
+Pampered by doting parents, they play an important role in society.
+Good-natured, they have fun with anything and everything, always on the lookout for a new game: wheel races balanced on sticks and foot races on the beach are all the rage.
+And as they're very quick on their feet, these kids get into the habit of helping out with household chores at an early age.
+While the government has passed a number of laws in recent years to protect children (including 13 laws on cybercrime and child exploitation, a law against child marriage, and one for the education of children with disabilities), the country still faces many challenges in ensuring their well-being.
+For example, nearly a million children live on the streets, and 3% are forced to work.

 Education